jackfranklin/pulldown/README.md

 ## Changelog

+__V0.1.1__
+- if you try to install something to a folder that doesn't exist, pulldown will now create it

 __V0.1.0__
 - initial release!
 - this is a rewrite and rework of the old `nodefetch` module, with a better name.